pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

     return balance
 ```

-And that's all for the `db.py` file!

 Now we can use these four functions in other components of the bot to work with the database.

 ## TON Center API
-In the `ton.py` file we'll declare a function that will process all new deposits, increase user balances, and notify users.
+In the `ton.py` file, we'll declare a function to process all new deposits, update user balances, and notify users.

 ### getTransactions method

 We'll use the TON Center API.
-Their docs are available here:
+The documentation is available here:
 https://toncenter.com/api/v2/

-We need the [getTransactions](https://toncenter.com/api/v2/#/accounts/get_transactions_getTransactions_get) method to get information about latest transactions of a given account.
+We need the [getTransactions](https://toncenter.com/api/v2/#/accounts/get_transactions_getTransactions_get) method to retrieve information about the latest transactions for a given account.

-Let's have a look at what this method takes as input parameters and what it returns.
+Let's examine the input parameters and return the values of this method.

-There is only one mandatory input field `address`, but we also need the `limit` field to specify how many transactions we want to get in return.
+There is only one mandatory input field: `address`.
+However, we also need the limit field to specify how many transactions we want to retrieve.

-Now let's try to run this method on the [TON Center website](https://toncenter.com/api/v2/#/accounts/get_transactions_getTransactions_get) with any existing wallet address to understand what we should get from the output.
+Now let's try to run this method on the [TON Center website](https://toncenter.com/api/v2/#/accounts/get_transactions_getTransactions_get) using an existing wallet address to understand the expected output.

 ```json
 {